cyberpescadito/TheHiveDocs/admin/backup-restore.md

 curl 'localhost:9200/_cat/indices?v'
 ```

+## 1. Prerequisites

+-Add the following line with your own folder to your ElasticSearch configuration file (/etc/elasticsearch/elasticsearch.yml):
+path.repo: ["/absolute/path/to/backup/directory"]

+-Restart ElasticSearch service using the following command:
+service elasticsearch restart

+-Give Read, Write and eXecute permissions to your /absolute/path/to/backup/directory for ElasticSearch User

-## 1. Create a snapshot repository
+## 2. Create a snapshot repository
 First you must define a location in local filesystem (where ElasticSearch instance runs) where the backup will be
 written.
 This repository must be declared in ElasticSearch configuration (elasticsearch.yml) by adding:
 ```